nikhiltaprania/nikhiltaprania/README.md

 ## 💫 About Me

-I recently completed my education in [Computer Science/Software Engineering] and I'm excited to kickstart my career as a software developer.
+I recently completed my education in Electronics & Communication Engineering and I'm excited to kickstart my career as a software developer.
 I'm eager to learn and grow, and I thrive in collaborative environments where I can contribute my skills and bring innovative ideas to life.

+## Profile Description

+I'm a motivated and detail-oriented individual, dedicated to delivering high-quality code and continuously improving my skills.
+I'm enthusiastic about solving complex problems and developing elegant solutions.
+With a strong foundation in backend development, I'm ready to take on new challenges and contribute to meaningful projects.

+## Address

+🏠 [Muzaffarnagar, Uttar Pradesh, India]

 ## Contact